colmeye/linked-doors/README.md

 ## ld_declare_door(link_name, other_room)

 Intended to be ran in instance creation code of your door object.
 This function will declare the calling instance as a "door".
-This door will automatically be "linked" to a door in the `other_room` with the same `link_name`
+This door will automatically be "linked" to a door in the `other_room` with the same `link_name`.

 | Argument | Type | Description |
 | --- | --- | --- |